FinancialComputingUCL/LOBFrame/README.md

 # LOBFrame

+We release `LOBFrame', a novel, open-source code base which presents a renewed way to process large-scale LOB data.
+This framework integrates all the latest cutting-edge insights from scientific research into a cohesive system.
+Its strength lies in the comprehensive nature of the implemented pipeline, which includes the data transformation and processing stage, an ultra-fast implementation of the training, validation, and testing steps, as well as the evaluation of the quality of a model's outputs through trading simulations.
+Moreover, it offers flexibility by accommodating the integration of new models, ensuring adaptability to future advancements in the field.

 ## Introduction

-In this project we show how to replicate the experiments presented in the paper titled __"Deep Limit Order Book Forecasting: A microstructural guide"__.
+In this tutorial, we show how to replicate the experiments presented in the paper titled __"Deep Limit Order Book Forecasting: A microstructural guide"__.

-Before starting, please remember to **ALWAYS CITE OUR WORK** as follows:
+Before starting, please remember to <span style="color: red;">**ALWAYS CITE OUR WORK**</span> as follows:

 ## Pre-requisites